superluminar-io/aws_fundamentals_workshop/docs/labs/lab_3/0_networking_intro.md

 4. Create and configure security groups for your resources

 In the next section, we'll walk through the process of setting up these components in AWS.

-## Next Steps

-After understanding the basics of VPC and security groups, you'll be ready to:

-1. Create a VPC for your project
-2. Set up public and private subnets
-3. Configure route tables and internet gateways
-4. Create and configure security groups for your resources

-In the next section, we'll walk through the process of setting up these components in AWS.